 -Sociology or Health Ed or Special Ed or Gerontology

 Academic Advisor: Kelly Brown

-The University of Utah College of Nursing has several paths to a bachelor of science in nursing degree, described here, including an Accelerated Baccalaureate program for students who already have a bachelor's degree and want to become nurses as well as a Traditional program for undergraduates.
+The University of Utah College of Nursing has an Accelerated Baccalaureate program for students who already have a bachelor's degree and want to become nurses.
 They also have education programs leading to a variety of more advanced post-graduate degrees, both research-focused and practice-focused.
 To enter a graduate nursing program (to become a nurse practitioner, for example) or to earn a practice doctorate in nursing (the DNP), you need a baccalaureate degree in nursing first.